pytrackdat/pytrackdat/README.md

 ## Overview

-**PLEASE NOTE THAT CURRENTLY PYTRACKDAT ONLY RUNS ON MAC AND LINUX.**
+**PLEASE NOTE THAT CURRENTLY PYTRACKDAT ONLY RUNS ON MAC OS AND LINUX.**

 TODO